-- Do not share personal items with the ill person, (i.e. toothbrushes, towels, bed linen, cups, utensils or electronic devices.)
+- Do not share personal items with the ill person, e.g. toothbrushes, towels, bed linen, cups, utensils or electronic devices.

 - Do not allow visitors in your home.

-- Keep a distance of 2 metres (6 feet) from the ill person as much as possible.
-If you need to be closer, wear a face mask, disposable gloves and eye protection.
+- Keep a distance of 2 metres from the ill person as much as possible.
+If you need to be closer, wear personal protective equipment, including a disposable medical-grade mask, disposable gloves and eye protection.

 - Wear disposable gloves when touching the ill person, their bodily fluids, their environment and soiled items or surfaces.

-- Always discard disposable face masks and gloves.
+- Always discard disposable face masks and gloves immediately after use.
 Do not re-use them.

 - Wash your hands after removing gloves and before taking off your face mask.
 With clean hands, remove your face mask and wash your hands again.

 - Wash your hands often for at least 20 seconds with soap and water.
-If soap and water are not available, use an alcohol-based hand sanitizer with a minimum of 60% alcohol.
+If soap and water are not available, remove dirt with a disposable wet wipe and then use an alcohol-based hand sanitizer with a minimum of 60% alcohol.

 - Dry your hands with disposable paper towels.
 If not available, use a linen towel and replace it when it becomes wet.